imsky/cssFx/README.md

 License
 -------
-Prefixer is provided under the BSD license.
+Prefixer is provided under the MIT license.